 The word yielding or submitting indicates that we have choices to make.
 The liberty that we have is the liberty to make the right choices because before conversion, we were not really free to do that.
 That's what being free in Christ does.
 It liberates us to face up to what we are and make the choices for the best reason that we possibly could.
 It takes strenuous effort to live according to God's way, but we have made ourselves slaves to Him through this calling.

 One might ask, "What's the big deal?
 Why all this concern about whether one sins a little bit or not?"
 Well let me show you:

 Ephesians 2:1-2 And you He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience.

 I don't know how many times you've read those two verses (undoubtedly hundreds of times).
 Even in the course of sermons you've heard, because the ministry has a tendency to go over verses like this fairly often.
 But again, in the course of time in the church, it's very easy to drift from the effect of what these verses are saying.
 We begin to take them for granted.
 But I don't want us to take them for granted.

 The Biblical solution to death is resurrection.
 One has to be made alive.
-Resurrection requires an act of God that is awesome—somewhat akin to the recreation that we see in Genesis the 1st chapter, when God restored life to the entire earth and gave Adam and Eve (made of the clay of the ground) life as well.
+Resurrection requires an act of God that is awesome—somewhat akin to the recreation that we see in Genesis 1, when God restored life to the entire earth and gave Adam and Eve (made of the clay of the ground) life as well.

 Western civilization's concept of immortality came out of Egypt by way of Greece through the teachings of men like Plato.
 It has so captured the imagination of our thinking that the realistic and true Biblical concept of sin and death is difficult for us to take seriously.